BOAT INSURANCE

 Liability coverage

 Pays if you are responsible for injuring someone or damaging another boat or property while operating your watercraft.
-This is the most important coverage on a boat policy and the part that homeowners does not provide.
+This is the coverage that homeowners policies do not provide on the water.

 Uninsured and underinsured boater